Kos

-Kos or Cos (/kɒs, kɔːs/; Κως [kos]) is a Greek island, part of the Dodecanese island chain in the southeastern Aegean Sea.
-Kos is the third largest island of the Dodecanese by area, after Rhodes and Karpathos; it has a population of 36,986 (2021 census), making it the second most populous of the Dodecanese, after Rhodes.
+Kos or Cos (/kɒs, kɔːs/; Κως [kos]) is a Greek island, which is part of the Dodecanese island chain in the southeastern Aegean Sea.
+Kos is the third largest island of the Dodecanese, after Rhodes and Karpathos; it has a population of 37,089 (2021 census), making it the second most populous of the Dodecanese after Rhodes.
 The island measures 42.1 × 11.5 km.
 Administratively, Kos constitutes a municipality within the Kos regional unit, which is part of the South Aegean region.
-The principal town of the island and seat of the municipality is Kos Town.
+The principal town of the island and seat of the municipality is the town of Kos.